rclone/rclone/MANUAL.md

 ### Options

 ```
+      --absolute           Put a leading / in front of path names.
+      --csv                Output in CSV format.
   -d, --dir-slash          Append a slash to directory names. (default true)
       --dirs-only          Only list directories.
       --files-only         Only list files.